 But if we want our dough to expand along with the vaporized gases created in our oven, why score our bread at all?
 Won't that hurt oven-spring?
 Glad you asked.

-Think about your loaf of bread as a big net wrapped around thousands of little ballons.
-As those balloons begin to inflate, they take up more and more space, and because of a thing called the square-cube law, the space which they take up expands faster than the surface of your loaf (I.E. the net) can handle without either a) constricting their growth or b) forcing some of them to pop.
+Think about your loaf of bread as a big net wrapped around thousands of little balloons.
+As those balloons begin to inflate, they take up more and more space, and because of a thing called the square-cube law, the space that they take up expands faster than the surface of your loaf (i.e., the net) can handle without either a) constricting their growth or b) forcing some of them to pop.

-Withoug scoring, the gasses—like those dinosaurs in Jurassic Park—would find a way out of their pens.
-In baker speak, this is called rupturing, and occurs most commonly in lightly scored and under proofed loaves of bread.
+Without scoring, the gases—like those dinosaurs in Jurassic Park—would find a way out of their pens.
+In baker-speak, this is called rupturing, and it occurs most commonly in lightly scored and underproofed loaves of bread.
 By creating channels for rapid growth to occur (as well as controlled spaces for any excess steam or over-expanded gases to vent), scoring solves this problem and allows our loaves to rise fully.

-I can hear you asking, but what's steam got to do with all of this?
+I can hear you asking: What's steam got to do with all of this?
 Here's the skinny.

 On Crust Formation, Caramel, and Maillard Reactions

-Lastly, when we bake bread the starches in our flour—which, as we mentioned in previous posts, form the majority of our flour—gelate, meaning they absorb water and solidify.
-As Emily Beuhler and Harold McGee discuss, this process is what offers bread it's final structure, and forms the majority of what we actually eat.
-This process begins around temperatures of 140 degrees and continues up to temperatures of around 180 degrees.
-This part of the baking process is why it's reciprocally important to let our loaves cool before slicing, or we end up eating gummy feeling bread.
+Finally, when we bake bread, the starches in our flour—which, as we mentioned in previous posts, form the majority of our flour—gelate, meaning they absorb water and solidify.
+As Emily Beuhler and Harold McGee discuss, this process is what offers bread its final structure, and forms the majority of what we actually eat.
+This process begins around temperatures of 140°F (60°C) and continues up to temperatures of around 180°F (82°C).
+This part of the baking process is why it's reciprocally important to let our loaves cool before slicing, or we end up eating gummy-feeling bread.

 If you're baking bread as you read this, they're all dead by now.
-They died at 140 degrees or so, but not before throwing a rage of a party.
+They died at 140°F or so, but not before throwing a rage of a party.
 Cheers to friendship!